-- 13. The Trust has a dedicated Health and Safety Manager who reports to the Head of Business Support.
-The Health and Safety Manager acts as the Trust's "Competent Person" as required under Regulation 7 of the Management of Health and Safety at Work Regulations 1999.
-The Chief Executive will be advised by the Trust's Health & Safety Manager and the Health, Safety and Personnel Committee, consisting of staff and Trustees appointed by Council. - 14.
-Health and safety at work is also the responsibility of staff and volunteers.
+- 18. Health and safety at work is also the responsibility of staff and volunteers.
 It is the duty of each individual to take reasonable care of their own and other people's health, safety and welfare and to report any situation which may pose a threat to the wellbeing of themselves or of any other person.
-They must not recklessly interfere with or misuse any equipment or systems intended for ensuring health and safety. - 15.
-If an employee or volunteer is unsure how to perform a certain task or feels it would be dangerous to perform a specific job or use specific equipment, then it is the employee's / volunteer's duty to report this as soon as possible to their line manager, their health and safety representative or the Health and Safety Manager.
+They must not recklessly interfere with or misuse any equipment or systems intended for ensuring health and safety. - 19.
+If an employee or volunteer is unsure how to perform a certain task or feels it would be dangerous to perform a specific job or use specific equipment, then it is the employee's / volunteer's duty to report this as soon as possible to their line manager, their health and safety representative or the Health, Safety and Wellbeing Manager.
 Alternatively, an employee may, if they prefer, invoke the Trust's formal grievance procedure.
 A volunteer may make a written complaint.
-Employees and volunteers can invoke the Trust Whistleblowing Policy if they reasonably believe that underhand or illegal practices are taking place.
-The Trust will protect them from victimisation, harassment or bullying occasioned as a result of the disclosure. - 16.
-This policy will be drawn to the attention of all new employees as part of their induction.
-It is the duty of each employee to familiarise themselves with and implement Trust procedures and to report any perceived shortcomings in the arrangements. - 17.
+Employees and volunteers can invoke the Trust's Whistleblowing Policy if they reasonably believe that underhand or illegal practices are taking place.
+The Trust will protect them from victimisation, harassment or bullying occasioned as a result of the disclosure. - 20.
+This policy will be drawn to the attention of all new employees and volunteers as part of their induction.
+It is the duty of each employee to familiarise themselves with and implement Trust procedures and to report any perceived shortcomings in the arrangements. - 21.
 Disciplinary action under the Trust's disciplinary procedures may be taken against any employee who fails to perform their duties under health and safety legislation.
-Depending on the seriousness of the offence, it may amount to potential gross misconduct rendering the employee liable to summary dismissal.
+Depending on the seriousness of the offence, it may amount to potential gross misconduct rendering the employee liable to summary dismissal. - 22.
+Volunteers are responsible for taking reasonable care of their own health and safety and others who may be affected by activities under their direct control (e.g. work party volunteer leader).
+Volunteers must cooperate with the Trust on all matters of health and safety, following all relevant safe working procedures and guidance.
+They must not undertake any activities outside of the agreed scope of their volunteering with the Trust and must bring to the Trust's attention any health and safety concerns.
+Volunteers must also comply with the procedures and guidance as documented within the Volunteer Handbook.